 FREQUENTLY ASKED QUESTIONS

 Our certified organic, free-range and antibiotic free chickens, chicken hearts and chicken livers are sourced from Petaluma Poultry, CA and Pitman Farms, CA. Our sustainably raised rabbit is sourced from Bella Sage Rabbitry in Paso Robles, CA and fed a corn-free organic feed.
 Our lamb hearts and lamb livers come from Superior Farms, a certified humane farm in Vernon, CA.

 Our salmon oil is sourced from Wild Alaskan Salmon that are harvested off the coast of Peru.

 Cats are obligate carnivores: they require meat to live and have difficulty digesting plant matter.
-Fruits and vegetables are good for omnivores such as dogs or humans, but are completely useless for cats.
+Fruits and vegetables are good for omnivores such as humans and even dogs, but are completely useless for cats.
 We designed our food specifically for cats and do not believe in cheapening our product with produce that is ultimately unused by cats.

-Kelp and algae are added by some cat food companies as they are an additional source of vitamins and often added as a supplement to low quality meat or boneless meat.
+Kelp and algae are found in some cat foods as an additional source of vitamins and often added as a supplement to low quality meat or boneless meat.
 We start with the highest human grade, organic meat with bone because we believe the nutrients in bone marrow cannot be replicated by anything else.
 Kelp and algae are not only far from what a cat would naturally eat in the wild, but they can have a taste, smell and texture that can be off-putting to some cats.

 A cat’s digestive system is built to handle much more bacteria than a human’s.
 Raw meat is perfectly safe and natural for a cat to eat, as they would in the wild.
 Raw bones are flexible and safe for chewing, but if cooked can become brittle and dangerous.
 We never recommend cooking the food.
-There is some misunderstandings about the safety of raw stemming from the FDA.
+There is some misunderstandings about the safety of raw meat stemming from the FDA.
 The FDA does not recommend raw, but if you read their warning closely it is because raw meat poses a risk to humans, not to animals.
 We always recommend washing dishes, surfaces and hands thoroughly when feeding raw cat food.
 We also do not recommend eating the cat food yourself.